josephg/egwalker-paper/reg-text.typ

 #figure(
   text(8pt, charts.speed_ff),
   caption: [
-    Performance of eg-walker with and without the optimisations from @clearing.
+    Time taken for Eg-walker to replay an event graph, with and without the optimisations from @clearing.
   ],
   kind: image,
   placement: top,
 ) <speed-ff>

-The _git-makefile_ editing trace does not contain any critical events, so performance is the same as if the optimisations are disabled, whereas the fully sequential editing traces are processed approximately 15$times$ faster with these optimisations.
+The _A2_ editing trace does not contain any critical events, so performance is the same as if the optimisations are disabled, whereas the fully sequential editing traces are processed approximately 15$times$ faster with these optimisations.
 The concurrent trace used in @ff-memory has frequently occurring critical versions, allowing the optimisation to keep the internal state small.

 When processing an event graph with very high concurrency (like _git-makefile_), the performance of eg-walker is highly dependent on the order in which events are traversed.